How to Set SMART Goals to Manage Stress Eating

 • Using aromatherapy

-After two weeks, I will reevaluate my successes and challenges and add 2 more stress management strategies for variety.
+After two weeks, I will reevaluate my successes and challenges and add two more stress management strategies for variety.

 Controlling my stress eating is essential because it is a significant factor in why I am overweight.
 These 5 stress management strategies will also help to control my high blood pressure.
 Additionally, I will be a great role model for my kids on how to handle their stress.